mattmaynes2/aria/research/CommunicationProtocols.md

 ## Description

   ZigBee provides an alternative to WiFi.
 The goal of ZigBee is to provide simple transmission for a low amount of data, within a limited range.
 The decrease in data transmission rates and range provides an increased battery life for components.
+A computing device can be turned into a ZigBee device with the appropriate shield, and some ZigBee devices, such as a lightswitch, can be purchased.

 ## Technical Overview